Kainuu Artillery Regiment: 2nd Artillery Battery

-The 2nd Artillery Battery has the same kind of training as the 1st Artillery Battery, however those conscripts, who intend to complete non-commissioned officer training will be transferred from the 1st Artillery Battery to the 2nd Artillery battery.
+The 2nd Artillery Battery has the same type of training as the 1st Artillery Battery, however those conscripts, who intend to complete non-commissioned officer training will be transferred from the 1st Artillery Battery to the 2nd Artillery battery.

 NCO training is offered in the branches of: Gun Emplacement, Fire Control, Signals and Mortar.
 After Non-Commissioned Officer Course 1, the top students will be offered to go on to further training in the Reserve Officer School.

 Those Non-Commissioned Officers training for maintenance duties will be ordered to the Häme Regiment, among others, for the duration of NCO Course 2 to receive training in their own special field.
 During NCO Course 2, students are given down-to-earth and efficient training focused on leadership and mastering the know-how of the training branch in practice.

 Achievements

 In military training inspections the Kainuu Artillery Regiment has been the most successful of all of the artillery units in Finland.
-It has won in 2010 the following prizes:
+It had won in 2010 the following prizes: